averbraeck/dsol/docs/1-getting-started/example-event.md

   }
 ```

 The first three statements are analogous to those in the `process()` method, but instead of decreasing the used capacity, it increases the used capacity by one.
 Statement 4 checks whether there are elements in the queue.
 If yes, we remove the first entry from the queue.
-The statistic for the queue length and the time-in-queue are updated, ather which the removed entity is offered to the `startProcess` method.
-The last stetement tallies the time-in-system of the entity.
+The statistic for the queue length and the time-in-queue are updated, after which the removed entity is offered to the `startProcess` method.
+The last statement tallies the time-in-system of the entity.
 Since no statement using the entity comes afterward, the entity is removed from the model after processing.

 The `tallyTimeInQueue` statistic registers the value for the time-in-queue statistic, by subtracting the time the entity entered the queue (`queueEntry.getQueueInTime()` from the current simulation time.
 This is the time that the entity has spent in the queue.